Spring Stampede (1994): Storylines

 Rick Rude and Sting had been involved in a rivalry against each other since the beginning of 1994.
 At SuperBrawl IV, the team of Sting, Brian Pillman and Dustin Rhodes defeated Rick Rude, Steve Austin and Paul Orndorff in a Thundercage match.
 After the match, Rude slammed the door of the steel cage on Sting's face and executed a Rude Awakening to Sting on the floor.
 This intensified their rivalry.
 Rude commented on Sting that he was not a deserving contender for his International World Heavyweight Championship and Sting decided to wrestle him for the title at Spring Stampede.
 Rude briefly lost the title to Hiroshi Hase during a tour of New Japan Pro-Wrestling on March 16 but regained the title at the end of the tour on March 24.
 It was officially announced on the March 26 episode of Pro that Rude would defend the International World Heavyweight Championship against Sting at Spring Stampede.

-On the March 12 episode of Worldwide, Lord Steven Regal defended the World Television Championship against Brian Pillman and retained the title via a disqualification by hitting Pillman with a cane and then Regal delivered a Piledriver to Pillman outside the ring.
+On the March 12 episode of Worldwide, Lord Steven Regal defended the World Television Championship against Brian Pillman and retained the title via disqualification by hitting Pillman with a cane and then Regal delivered a Piledriver to Pillman outside the ring.
 On the March 19 episode of Saturday Night, Regal refused to defend the title against Pillman.
 On the March 26 episode of Pro, it was announced that Regal would defend the title against Pillman at Spring Stampede.

 On the March 19 episode of Worldwide, Col. Robert Parker introduced his newest client Bunkhouse Buck to WCW.
 On the April 2 episode of Pro, it was announced that Buck would face Dustin Rhodes in a Bunkhouse match at Spring Stampede.

 At SuperBrawl IV, The Nasty Boys (Brian Knobbs and Jerry Sags) retained the World Tag Team Championship against Cactus Jack and Maxx Payne by getting disqualified when Sags smashed a guitar on Payne.
 On the March 19 episode of Pro, it was announced that the two teams would compete in a rematch in a Chicago Street Fight at Spring Stampede.
-On the April 9 episode of Worldwide, Jack and Payne confronted Nasty Boys through a video after Nasty Boys' match in which they said that there would be no rules at Spring Stampede and they would be not be having any remorse for their actions.
+On the April 9 episode of Worldwide, Jack and Payne confronted Nasty Boys through a video after the Nasty Boys' match in which they said that there would be no rules at Spring Stampede and they would not have any remorse for their actions.